sinanugur/cellsnake/docs/fetalliver.rst

 .. code-block:: bash

     snakemake -j 10 --config option=integration
-    #cellsnake cli equivalent of this command is: cellsnake integrate data
+    #cellsnake cli equivalent of this command is: cellsnake integrate data -j 10

 Work on the integrated sample